Lettuce Β· the diet plan for hungry AI

 For engineering leaders

-If your engineers run coding agents β€” Claude Code, Cursor, Copilot, anything β€” Lettuce is a one-day install that pays back in week one.
-No new tool to learn, no migration, no model change.
+If your engineers run coding agents β€” Claude Code, Cursor, Copilot, anything β€” Lettuce slots in.
+No new tool to learn.
+No migration.
+No model change.
+Add the MCP endpoint to the agent config and the new tools show up.

-A 200k-file monorepo isn't browsable in 200k tokens.
-The graph collapses it into the 5 symbols the agent actually needs.
+A 200k-file repo doesn't fit in 200k tokens.
+The graph collapses it to the 5 symbols the agent needs.
 PRs that used to time out now finish.

-A new engineer's agent walks into your codebase with the same map a senior's agent has.
-They ask 'where does X get called?' and get a real answer in one call β€” not a 20-minute scavenger hunt.
+A junior's agent gets the same map a senior's agent has.
+'Where does X get called?' returns a real answer in one call β€” not a 20-minute scavenger hunt.

 coming soon